One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

 Check out my 100 best things to do NYC guide and add it to your 7 day New York City itinerary.

-How to get around New York City in one week
+How to get around New York City

 There are 5 boroughs in NYC: Manhattan, Brooklyn, Queens, Bronx, and Staten Island.
 This one week NYC itinerary covers 3 out of the 5 boroughs.